root-project/root/documentation/minuit2/Minuit2.md

 of non-linearity and numerical roundoff both become more important as the external value gets closer to one of the limits (expressed as the distance to nearest limit divided by distance between limits).
-The user must therefore be aware of the fact that, for example, if he puts limits of $(0,10^{10})$ on a parameter, then the values $0.0$ and $1.0$ will be indistinguishable to the accuracy of most machines.
+The user must therefore be aware of the fact that, for example, if they put limits of $(0,10^{10})$ on a parameter, then the values $0.0$ and $1.0$ will be indistinguishable to the accuracy of most machines.